NATIONS

 TOWN

-Town actions: forming, joining, tax, expansion, and kicks.
+Town specific actions: forming, info, joining, tax, expansion, and kicks.
+Used by both Independent Towns and nation towns.

 Diplomacy Lectern